-- "Cable requirements" Lists the requirements for Ethernet cables. - "About teaming Ethernet ports" Explains the teaming configuration. - "Connecting the Ethernet network cabling" Shows how to connect the K2 system to an Ethernet network using the standard 1GBaseT ports. - "Data and streaming for K2 Media Client systems" Contains instructions for configuring the network connection to support the following: - Remote control of the K2 Media Client with AppCenter or with remote protocol applications over Ethernet. - Streaming media transfers between K2 systems. - Standard data network capability
+- "Cable requirements" Lists the requirements for Ethernet cables. - "About Ethernet ports and teaming" Explains the default configuration of the Ethernet ports. - "Connecting the Ethernet network cabling" Shows how to connect the K2 Media Client to an Ethernet network using the standard 1GBaseT ports. - "Data and streaming for K2 systems" Contains instructions for configuring the network connection to support the following: - Remote control of the K2 Media Client with AppCenter or with remote protocol applications over Ethernet. - Streaming media transfers between K2 systems. - · Standard data network capability